jhauberg/dledger/MANUAL.md

 The `--exchange-to` flag can be used to report all income in a specific currency.
 This can be particularly useful when you track and receive income in currency other than your domestic currency, but want to consolidate all reports into a single one.

-This works by estimating how much the amount of cash received previously would be worth today, using the most recently known exchange rate; i.e. it does not determine what it was worth at the time of the transaction, but rather what it would be worth if exchanged today.
+Applying this flag estimates how much the amount of cash received previously would be worth today, using the most recently known exchange rate.

+*Do be aware that this function is unsuitable for tax purposes as the exchange rate on the day of transaction can be significant.*

 Income is not converted if an exchange rate is not available for a given currency pairing.

+Use the [`stats`](#stats) command to see information on known exchange rates.

 ## Common/useful reports